Blue Ridge Partners/Insights/Quality of Revenue (QoR) Diligence/Don’t Miss a Month: How Early Value-Creation Planning Drives Top-Quartile Returns

 How does QoR differ from QoE?

-What impact can earlier activation have?
+What impact can early activation have on returns?